teodorlu/bbup.teod.eu/dev/README.md

 ## Files

 - `exN.dockerfile` -- different dockerfiles for testing
+- `Makefile` -- A command for copying `../install.sh` into `./bbup-install.sh`
-- `dev-install.sh` -- A copy of the toplevel install script, for development.
+- `bbup-install.sh` -- A copy of the toplevel install script, for development.

     Why?
     Docker is not allowed to copy files from the parent directory under